php-dev-br/laravel-doc-pt-br/http-tests.md

 <a name="assert-dont-see"></a>
 #### assertDontSee

-Assert that the given string is not contained within the response.
-This assertion will automatically escape the given string unless you pass a second argument of `false`:
+Assert that the given string is not contained within the response:

-    $response->assertDontSee($value, $escaped = true);
+    $response->assertDontSee($value);

 <a name="assert-dont-see-text"></a>
 #### assertDontSeeText

-Assert that the given string is not contained within the response text.
-This assertion will automatically escape the given string unless you pass a second argument of `false`:
+Assert that the given string is not contained within the response text:

-    $response->assertDontSeeText($value, $escaped = true);
+    $response->assertDontSeeText($value);

 <a name="assert-exact-json"></a>
 #### assertExactJson